LeeMorinUCF/QMB3311S22/demo_25_Databases/README.md

 Perhaps a better way of representing the join is by picturing two simple databases in the rectangular form of the data.
-Assume that the vertical position represents entries with the same key.
+Assume that the vertical position (and color) represents entries with the same key.
 Then the two databases will be joined in the following ways.

 <img src="Images/join_tables.png" width="500">